marcelotto/magma/docs.magma/artefacts/final/texts/Magma User Guide/article/Magma User Guide - Installation and setup (article section).md

 This section provides instructions on how to install and setup Magma within an Elixir project.

-> #### warning {: .warning}
+> #### Warning {: .warning}
 >
-> Please note that Magma has only been tested with MacOS so far.
+> Please note that Magma has only been tested with macOS so far.
 However, there is nothing that prevents it from running on other systems such as Windows and Linux.
-If you're a using these, please read [this issue](https://github.com/marcelotto/magma/issues/1).
+If you're using these, please read [this issue](https://github.com/marcelotto/magma/issues/1).

 Although primarily developed for Elixir projects, Magma can be useful in a variety of contexts.
 The following instructions assume you already have an Elixir project in which Magma will be installed.
 If you want to use Magma for general use cases, refer to the section, "Installation for non-Elixir devs" at the end.